Chinese animation: Terminology

 Chinese animations today can best be described in two categories.
-The first type are "conventional animations" produced by corporations of well-financed entities.
-These content falls along the lines of traditional 2D cartoons or modern 3D CG animated films distributed via cinemas, DVD or broadcast on TV.
+The first type are "conventional animations", produced by corporations of well-financed entities.
+These content falls along the lines of traditional 2D cartoons or modern 3D CG animated films distributed via cinemas, DVD, or broadcast on TV.
 This format can be summarized as a reviving industry coming together with advanced computer technology and low cost labor.

-The second type are "webtoons" produced by corporations or sometimes just individuals.
+The second type are "webtoons", produced by corporations or sometimes just individuals.
 These contents are generally flash animations ranging anywhere from amateurish to high quality, hosted publicly on various websites.
 While the global community has always gauged industry success by box office sales.
 This format cannot be denied when measured in hits among a population of 1.3 billion in just mainland China alone.
 Most importantly it provides greater freedom of expression on top of potential advertising.

 Characteristics

 In the 1920s, the pioneering Wan brothers believed that animations should emphasize on a development style that was uniquely Chinese.
 This rigid philosophy stayed with the industry for decades.
 Animations were essentially an extension of other facets of Chinese arts and culture, drawing more contents from ancient folklores and manhua.
 There is a close relationship between Chinese literature works and classic Chinese animation.
 A significant number of classical Chinese animation films were inspired and prototyped by ancient Chinese literature.
 An example of a traditional Chinese animation character would be Monkey King, a character transitioned from the classic literature Journey to the West to the 1964 animation Havoc in Heaven.
 Also drawing on tradition was the ink-wash animation developed by animators Te Wei and Qian Jiajun in the 1960s.
 Based on Chinese ink-wash painting, several films were produced in this style, starting with Where is Mama (1960).
 However, the technique was time-consuming and was gradually abandoned by animation studios.

 The concept of Chinese animations have begun loosening up in recent years without locking into any particular one style.
 One of the first revolutionary change was in the 1995 manhua animation adaptation Cyber Weapon Z. The style consist of characters that are practically indistinguishable from any typical anime, yet it is categorized as Chinese animation.
 It can be said that productions are not necessarily limited to any one technique; that water ink, puppetry, computer CG are all demonstrated in the art.

 Newer waves of animations since the 1990s, especially flash animations, are trying to break away from the tradition.
-In 2001 Time Asia would rate the Taiwanese webtoon character A-kuei as one of the top 100 new figures in Asia.
-The appearance of A-kuei with the large head, would probably lean much closer to children's material like Doraemon.
-So changes like this signify a welcoming transition, since folklore-like characters have always had a hard time gaining international appeal.
 GoGo Top magazine, the first weekly Chinese animation magazine, conducted a survey and proved that only 1 out of 20 favorite characters among children was actually created domestically in China.